Table of Contents

 Challenges and Considerations

 - Ensuring Clinical Accuracy and Credibility: To build credibility, reliable applications should only provide evidence-based information, update information regularly, conduct peer review, and consult healthcare professionals.
+When AI is involved, it’s equally important to validate models for accuracy, monitor performance over time, and ensure outputs are transparent, explainable, and clinically sound.

 - Overcoming User Adoption Barriers: There are several barriers that healthcare providers and patients face when using online applications, such as lack of technical skills, flawed integration processes, and security and privacy issues.
-Experienced application developers will know exactly how to address such issues to guarantee that all users have a positive experience with the app.
+Experienced application developers will know exactly how to address these issues to guarantee that all users have a positive experience with the app.

 Design and Development of mHealth Apps